-Housing should ensure "structural safety and reasonable levels of decency, hygiene and comfort".11 The undertaking should ensure the following: a) a separate bed for each worker;
+- Housing should ensure "structural safety and reasonable levels of decency, hygiene and comfort".
+11 The undertaking should ensure the following: - a) a separate bed for each worker; - adequate headroom, providing full and free movement, of not less than - 203 centimetres; the minimum inside dimensions of a sleeping space should be at least 198 centimetres; by 80 centimetres; - d) beds should not be arranged in tiers of more than two: - e) bedding materials should be reasonably comfortable; - f) bedding and bedframe materials fundamental human rights of the workers, in particular freedom of association, should be designed to deter vermin; be recognised."
+Arrangements where ac- - commodation and communal services are h) adequate natural light during the day-provided as payment for work should take care to ensure that the interests of the workers (i) a reading lamp for each bad; - i) a reading lamp for each bed; - j) adequate vertilation to ensure suffi-cient movement of air in all conditions of weather and climate. - k) heating where appropriate: - I) adequate supply of sale potable water; - m) adequate sanitary facilities (see below); - n) adequate drainage; - adequate furniture for each worker to secure his or her belongings, such as a ventilated clothes locker which can be locked by the occupant to ensure privacy; - p) common dining rooms, cards mess rooms, located away from the sleeping areas; - appropriately situated and furnished laundry facilities; - r) reasonable access to telephone or other modes of communications, with any charges for the use of these servloss being reasonable in amount; and n R. 115, palagraph 19.

-- b) adequate headroom, providing full and free movement, of not less than - 203 centimetres; c) the minimum inside dimensions of a - sleeping space should be at least 198 centimetres by 80 centimetres; - d) beds should not be arranged in tiers of more than two; - e) bedding materials should be reasonably comfortable; - f) bedding and bedframe materials should be designed to deter vermin; - separate accommodation of the sexes, - i) a reading lamp for each bed; - j) adequate ventilation to ensure suffi-cient movement of air in all conditions of weather and climate, - k) heating where appropriate: - () adequate supply of safe potable water; - m) adequate sanitary facilities (see below); n) adequate drainage; - c) adequate furniture for each worker to - secure his or her belongings, such as a ventilated clothes locker which can be locked by the occupant to ensure privacy; - p) common dining rooms, canteens or mess rooms, located away from the sleeping areas. - q) appropriately situated and furnished laundry facilities; - r) reasonable access to telephone or other modes of communications, with any charges for the use of these serv-ices being reasonable in amount; and rest and recreation rooms and health facilities, where not otherwise available in the community.
+s) rest and recreation rooms and health facilities, where not otherwise available in the community.

-In workers' sleeping rooms the floor area should not be less than 7.5 square metres in rooms accommodating two persons; 11.5 square metres in rooms accommodating four persons.
+In workers' sleeping rooms the floor area should not be less than 7.5 square metres in rooms accommodating two persons; 11.5 square metres in rooms accommodating three persons; or 14.5 square metres in rooms accommodating four persons.
 If a room accommodates more than four persons, the floor area should be at least 3.6 square metres per person.
 Rooms should indicate the permitted number of occupants.

-As far as practicable, sleeping rooms should be arranged so that shifts are separated and that no workers working during the day share a room with workers on night shifts.
+As far as practicable, sleeping rooms should be arranged so that shifts are separated and that no workers working during the day share a room with workers on night shifts